-The creation of the three principles is just the first step.
-Healthy Kids Out of School is currently developing a robust web-based tool, the Healthy Kids Hub, to connect staff and volunteers in OST programs with resources, tools, and training materials to help implement the principles.
-The Hub will be available sometime early in 2013.
+The creation of the three principles was just the first step.
+Healthy Kids Out of School has developed a robust web-based tool, the Healthy Kids Hub, to connect staff and volunteers in OST programs with resources, tools, and training materials to help implement the principles.

-Aligning and implementing these nutrition and physical activity principles across organizations will provide greater consistency across out-of-school-time environments where children spend their time, ensuring that they have healthy environments in which to live, learn, and play.
+Aligning and implementing these nutrition and physical activity principles across organizations provides greater consistency across out-of-school-time environments where children spend their time, ensuring that they have healthy environments in which to live, learn, and play.

 Learn more about how you can adopt the principles and get connected with resources at: Healthy Kids Hub